Fergus Henderson: Career

 Henderson had no formal training in cooking, and has never worked under any other chef.
 In 1992 Henderson and his wife, Margot, opened the French House Dining Room at Soho's French House pub before he left to open the St. JOHN restaurant in 1994.
-The menu at St. JOHN changes daily, but almost always includes roast bone marrow and parsley salad.
-It was awarded a Michelin star in 2009.
+St. JOHN was awarded a Michelin star in 2009.

 In 2003 he opened St. John Bread and Wine in Spitalfields, London.
-A second St John restaurant located within the hotel in Chinatown was awarded a Michelin star in 2009.
+A second St John restaurant within the hotel in Chinatown was awarded a Michelin star in 2009.
 This venue is no longer open.

 Nose to Tail Books

 In 1999 Henderson published Nose to Tail Eating: A Kind of British Cooking in which he provides recipes incorporating trotters, tripe, kidneys, chitterlings and other animal parts.
 The book explains the philosophy behind his cooking explaining that "it seems common sense and even polite to the animal to use all of it.
 Rather than being testosterone-fuelled blood-lust, it actually seems to be a gentle approach to meat eating."
 In 2007, he published a sequel, Beyond Nose To Tail, and in 2012 The Complete Nose to Tail: A Kind of British Cooking.